 What are the options the elderly have for tooth loss?

 Elderly dental patients with tooth loss have several options to restore their smile.
 One common option is removable dentures.
-The good thing about these types of dentures is that you can remove them cleaning.
-Another option is dental implants, titanium posts that oral surgeons place into the jawbone.
+The good thing about these dentures is that you can remove them.
+Another option is dental implants, which are titanium posts that oral surgeons place into the jawbone.
 Dental implants support artificial teeth.
 Additionally, elderly patients can use dental bridges to replace missing teeth by attaching artificial teeth to adjacent natural teeth.

 How long does it take for children’s teeth to grow back?